SAP-archive/cloud-activerecord-jdbcsybase-adapter/README.md

 To install the gem you would have to build it from source:

+* compile and build the Java parts of the gem: `jruby java_compile.rb`
 * `jruby -S gem build activerecord-jdbcsybase-adapter.gemspec`
 * `jruby -S gem install activerecord-jdbcsybase-adapter`